 Certificates of Deposit (CDs) may be one of the safest investment vehicles out there.
-If you want to be at the low-end of the risk/reward spectrum, CDs might be the right choice.
-CD investments often require as little as $500 or $1,000 to open, and they pay consistent interest for the length of the term.
+If you want to be at the low end of the risk/reward spectrum, CDs might be the right choice.
+CD investments often require as little as $500 or $1,000 to open.
+They also pay consistent interest for the length of the term.

 Pros and Cons of CDs

 Higher interest rates

 Need to move fast to secure best rates